 Idaho Code 49-937 (Mufflers, Prevention of Noise)

 Another low hanging fruit for the police to grab at is a noisy muffler.
 The reason that this is a violation that the police will often use is because it is hard to quantify how loud your muffler is.
 So accusing you of having a loud muffler is a perfect infraction to accuse you of to pull you over, because you will have difficulty proving that it isn’t.

 Idaho Code 49-902 (Vehicle Equipment)

-This statute could be used in other scenarios as well, such as busted tail lights, and headlights that are burned out.
+The police can use this statute in other scenarios as well, such as busted tail lights, and headlights that are burned out.

-So next time you hear it said that the fourth amendment protects American citizens from unreasonable seizures, just remember that the Idaho legislature, and Idaho Appellate Courts have ensured that almost any stop the officers make will be deemed reasonable.
+So next time you hear someone say that the fourth amendment protects American citizens from unreasonable seizures, remember that the Idaho legislature and Idaho Appellate Courts have ensured that almost any stop the officers make will be deemed reasonable.

 Craig Atkinson is the lead attorney at Atkinson Law Office,

 Boise DUI and Criminal Attorneys.
 It is located at 1087 W River St #290, Boise, ID 83702.
 You can call him anytime at 208.571.0627.

 Ask Craig to review your case.